alannawalton/AMP-READINESS-Chrome-Extension/README.md

 ## Using the tool:
 1. Direct your Chrome tab towards the website whose AMPlitude is in question
-2. Click the Blue AMP symbol
+2. Click the AMP Chrome Extension in your toolbar
 3. Wait for the data to load
 4. Enjoy!